alexanderschnapp/awesome-aframe/README.md

 - [Temples of Cambodia](http://interactive.aljazeera.com/aje/2017/cambodia-temples/) - Tour of the most popular temples of Cambodia, from [Al Jazeera](http://www.aljazeera.com/)
 - [React Imago3D](https://github.com/kenta88/react-imago3d) - Make WebVR easily creating your own scene with built-in 3d object and use your browser or vr headset to see what you built in real time.
 - [Have fun with nature](https://polideaplayground.github.io/WebVRExperience/) - Play with different environmental effects using your desktop browser or mobile VR headsets, like Daydream, Gear VR or Cardboard. [[Code]](https://github.com/PolideaPlayground/WebVRExperience)
-- [aframe-react-stories demo](http://afsdemo.aschnapp.com) - Demo of [aframe-react-stories](http://npmjs.com/aframe-react-stories) module.
-A module to quickly add social media style stories in VR to your project.

 ### Tools

 Tools built with or for A-Frame.